Move Forward Guide

 All physical therapists are prepared through education and experience to treat a variety of conditions or injuries.
 You may want to consider:

 - A physical therapist who is experienced in treating people with orthopedic problems.
-Some physical therapists have a practice with an orthopedic focus, and some even specialize in upper-body injuries.
+Some physical therapists have a practice with an orthopedic focus, and some even specialize in arm and hand injuries.

-- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in orthopaedics or sports physical therapy.
+- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in orthopedics, sports physical therapy, or hand therapy.
 This therapist has advanced knowledge, experience, and skills that may apply to your condition.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.